helgridly/canonize/drafts/date-me-docs.md

 sources: ['1816580035928891629']
 ---

+(I want to write a longer thing extolling the virtues - and drawbacks - of date me docs.
+The asymmetry is one drawback; another is that it's an artificial escalation of intimacy that can make it harder to build the relationship organically)

 `<selflathing>` few thoughts about date me docs, having had some experience:

 - i love the idea because 1) it allows creativity with the form 2) it lets ppl gauge their interest while staying anon